MarkBind/markbind/docs/devGuide/development/workflow.md

   </modal>

+#### Keeping your fork up to date

+When new PRs are merged into the `master` branch, your `master` branch will be out of sync with the main repository.
+To update your branches to branch from the latest master:

+1. Go to your fork on Github and click 'Sync Fork'

+1. Checkout your `master` branch and `git pull`

+1. Checkout your feature branch and [rebase](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) the branch with `git rebase master`

+1. Fix any merge conflicts (if applicable)

+You may want to use a tool like [GitTown](https://www.git-town.com/) to speed up the process.

 #### Editing backend features

 Some of our backend code files in `packages/core` are written in TypeScript, and you will need to compile those into JavaScript for local execution with our command-line module `packages/cli`.